-The DRP and DIN load limits for the Hurunui river at SH1 in the HWRRP were exceeded in 2014 during a year with exceptionally high flows (which tends to result in higher calculated loads) but neither limit has been exceeded since then.
-Significant changes to irrigation practice (including conversion from predominantly border dyke, to predominantly spray irrigation in the Amuri Basin) has resulted in reduced DRP loads from Hurunui River tributaries on the Amuri Plains26 and reduced DRP concentrations in the Hurunui River at State Highway 1.
-While the in-river load limit for DIN has not been exceeded since the exceptionally wet year in 2013-14, DIN concentrations have been increasing in some Hurunui tributaries and groundwater sites and in the Hurunui River mainstem at State Highway 127; the DIN load limit has been fully allocated28.
+Significant changes to irrigation practice (including conversion from predominantly border dyke, to predominantly spray irrigation in the Amuri Basin) has resulted in reduced DRP loads from Hurunui River tributaries on the Amuri Plains and reduced DRP concentrations in the Hurunui River at State Highway 1.
+While the in-river load limit for DIN has not been exceeded since the exceptionally wet year in 2013-14, DIN concentrations have been increasing in some Hurunui tributaries and groundwater sites and in the Hurunui River mainstem at State Highway 1; the DIN load limit has been fully allocated to consented land uses and if land use was to develop to the extent anticipated for permitted activities, the catchment would be over-allocated.